gymk/Study-CPP/thread/Readme.md

 	*) Object lifetime and exception management is easy using RAII over mutex, condition variables and locks.
 	*) RAII is the center of design of the C++ thread library *) pthread requires predefined thread function signature for its running. std:;thread we can use any callable object such as lambda functions or functor can be used to as a seperate thread.
+	*) std::thread cannot return a value like pthread_exit().
+You need to use std::future to get return from std::thread

 std::thread
 	*) std::thread cannot be copied